-The following additional requirements must be satisfied for the mapping file to be valid for HPE SIM (for details on the mapping files, see "HPE SIM Integration Mechanism" on page 164):
+The following additional requirements must be satisfied for the mapping file to be valid for HPE SIM (for details on the mapping files, see "HPE SIM Integration Mechanism" on page 166):

-- Verify that source and target are HP SIM and HP UCMDB respectively. - Verify that attribute names specified in the HostCitIdentifierAttributes parameter are included as attributes of each host CIT in the XML file.

-That is, the OSName and DeviceType attributes must be included for each host_node (Computer), chassis (Chassis), netprinter (Net Printer), switch (Switch), nt (Windows), unix (UNIX), hp_complex (Complex), and management_processor (Management Processor) CIT.

-Verify that default attributes (that is, non-extended attributes) of a node have a Node. prefix in the mapping file.

-That is, you should specify attributes such as OSName, DeviceType, and IPAddress as Node.OSName, Node.DeviceType, and Node.IPAddress.

-• Verify that each Node CIT has the following attribute mapping to enable the generation of the host_key attribute:
+- Verify that source and target are HP SIM and HP UCMDB respectively. - Verify that attribute names specified in the HostCitIdentifierAttributes parameter are included as attributes of each host CIT in the XML file. - That is, the OSName and DeviceType attributes must be included for each host\node (Computer), chassis (Chassis), netprinter (Net Printer), switch (Switch), nt (Windows), unix (UNIX), hp\complex (Complex), and management\processor (Management Processor) CIT. - Verify that default attributes (that is, non-extended attributes) of a node have a Node. prefix in the mapping file. - That is, you should specify attributes such as OSName, DeviceType, and IPAddress as Node.OSName, Node.DeviceType, and Node.IPAddress. - Verify that each Node CIT has the following attribute mapping to enable the generation of the host\key attribute:

-'''

-<target_attribute name="host_key" datatype="StrProp" >

-<map type="direct" source_attribute="host_key" />

-</target_attribute>

-'''

-Note: The host_key attribute is the primary key attribute on Node and derived CITs.
-Since HPE SIM uses a different type of key attribute, the XML definition for the host_key attribute is included in the mapping file, to enable generation of the host_key primary key attribute.
+Note: The host\key attribute is the primary key attribute on Node and derived CITs.
+Since HPE SIM uses a different type of key attribute, the XML definition for the host\key attribute is included in the mapping file, to enable generation of the host\key primary key attribute.